zBlock-2/audit-report/README.md

 Summa’s 2-sided mechanism that overall provides a proof of solvency of an entity provides two useful proofs:

-(a) **Proof of grand sums**: the centralized entity submits a public cryptographic [commitment](https://github.com/summa-dev/summa-solvency/blob/52373464b7ac4e76f7601cd51a10f84655ad387f/contracts/src/Summa.sol#L144) to that it controls the private keys of wallets, the sum of each asset in which, sums up to a total that is greater than or equal to a claimed total sum of liabilities to its users in that asset.
-In the KZG-based Version B of the protocol, a [proof is attached](https://github.com/summa-dev/summa-solvency/blob/fec83a747ead213261aecfaf4a01b43fff9731ee/contracts/src/Summa.sol#L230) to such a claim attesting it was calculated correctly.
+(a) **Proof of grand sums**: the centralized entity submits a public cryptographic [commitment](https://github.com/summa-dev/summa-solvency/blob/52373464b7ac4e76f7601cd51a10f84655ad387f/contracts/src/Summa.sol#L144) clamining the sum of each asset in wallets it controls is greater than or equal a _claimed_ total sum of _liabilities_ to its users in that asset.
+In the KZG-based Version B of the protocol, a a [proof is attached](https://github.com/summa-dev/summa-solvency/blob/fec83a747ead213261aecfaf4a01b43fff9731ee/contracts/src/Summa.sol#L230) to the commitment attesting it was calculated correctly.

 (b) **Inclusion proofs**: Multiple proofs to users, one for each user, that their exact balances were included in the calculation of the grand sum.
 The more users verify their individual proof of inclusion of their exact balances of each asset (a proof which is cryptographically tied to the overall proof in (a)), the more confidence there is that the *claimed* total of liabilities used in (a) was truthful, thereby proving the solvency of the entity overall.